UO-Geophysics/daily_GNSS_denoising/README.md

 * station maintenance correction notebook to remove trend using the station maintenance logs, and remove outliers
 * add tremor notebook to co-locate tremors in time and space with the stations (possibility to tune the parameters)
 * resource folder with the necessary files to download and add info to the stations

+## Graph construction
+* create_graph: main script to launch the graph construction
+* GNSS_daily_clas: pytorch geometric dataset class for the GNSS dataset construction
+* graphs utils: utility functions for the graph construction

+## training and prediction
+* NN_architecture: pytorch geometric GNN class
+* GNN training script: automatically trains on the first n graphs of the dataset and saves the last 400 for testing, equivalent to saving 2022 and 2023 to testing in our use case.
+  * Command Line Arguments:
+    * 'lr' (float): Learning rate for the optimization algorithm.
+    * 'hidden_layer' (int): Size of the hidden layer in the neural network.
+    * 'nb_epoch' (int): Maximum number of epochs for training.
+    * 'dataset_id' (str): Identifier for the dataset being used.
+    * 'lambda_center' (float): Lambda parameter for the center part of the loss function.
+    * 'post' (str): Additional string to add at the end of the output filename.
+    * Example:
+              `
+              python GNN_training.py 0.001 64 100 my_dataset 0.1 _experiment_1
+              `
+              This example sets lr=0.001, hidden_layer=64, nb_epoch=100, dataset_id='my_dataset',
+              lambda_center=0.1, and post='_experiment_1'.
+  * Then predicts for all the graphs in the dataset
+## Results